YonatanDan/HackRU2023/README.md

 ## Project Overview

-The project is a web application that has a front-end built with React and a back-end that runs in a Docker container.
+The project is a web application that has a front-end built with React and a back-end that runs in a few Docker container.

 ### Prerequisites